 Got an alimony issue?
 If so, we can build a persuasive case and defend your interests in court.

-Call us at (770) 479-1500 for a free, confidential consultation.
+Call us at (770) 479-1500 for a confidential consultation.
 Evening and weekend appointments are available — schedule yours now.

 Amanda Speights is a co-founder and lead family law attorney at Speights Law, PC in Cherokee County.
 She is an experienced family law lawyer who handles an assortment of domestic cases, including divorce, child custody, child support, appeals and other types of litigation in the state of Georgia.
 To contact Amanda, please visit our contact page.